-10 players made it to the final table.
-After a series of eliminations, it was left between Cy Church and Brett Blackwood to fight it out for the title/
+Six players made it to the final table and after a series of eliminations, Elias and David Eldridge were left to battle it out with David Eldridge.

 Final Table Results: